firesidefiction/firesidefiction.github.io/_posts/issues/ANTE/issue-01/2012-03-04-temperance.md

 ---
 layout: story
+category: short story
+issue: 1
 title: Temperance
+subtitle:
-author: Christie Yant
+author: christie-yant
+author-2:
+editor: brian-j-white
+illustrator: amy-houser
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2012-03-04 12:01:00 -0500
-category: short story
 permalink: /issue1/chapter/temperance/
+audiourl:
 teaser: "It wasn't the worst bender of Anthony Cardno's life, but it was the first that he had ended in a cemetery, vomiting into an open grave."
+art: temperance.jpg
+artcaption: Illustration for Temperance
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
 published: true
-art: temperance.jpg
-caption: Illustration for Temperance
-artist: Amy Houser
 ---

 IT WASN'T THE WORST BENDER of Anthony Cardno's life, but it was the first that he had ended in a cemetery, vomiting into an open grave.
 His head throbbed; his mouth tasted of dust and sickness.
 He didn't recall how he came to be here.
 He remembered the wagon that had carried him away from Santa Lydia, where he had quickly worn out his welcome, but he didn't know which direction it had taken him and couldn't guess where he might be now.
 As long as it wasn't San Francisco, he'd probably be all right.